Classroom Displays – Projector vs Screen Technology

 Classroom Projector with interactive whiteboard/dry-wipe board

-This has been the standard solution for classrooms for some time, and is usually the lowest cost option.
-This is a considerable advantage, as schools will often purchase solutions for multiple classrooms as a time, and this will keep the cost of such an approach down in the short-term.
+This has been the standard solution for classrooms for some time and is usually the lowest cost option.
+This is a considerable advantage, as schools will often purchase solutions for multiple classrooms at a time, and this will keep the cost of such an approach down in the short term.

 Beyond this, you are also getting a less pedagogically effective product when you purchase a projector.
 Most projectors are non-interactive, which limits the extent to which the teacher and their students can interact with the lesson content.
 Most do not have wifi meaning the teacher can only display what is plugged into the projector; usually their laptop.